nidaegwyn/KopiLua/README.md

 * Contact/Bug Reports etc
  -------------------------
+ Report any bugs from my changes to Ryan Thomann/nidaegwyn (mailto:ryan.thomann@gmail.com) Forked from NLua/KopiLua.
+ See below for original Contact/Bug Reports info.
  Please report all bugs and issues to Vinicius Jarina/viniciusjarina (mailto:viniciusjarina@gmail.com) (Old: Please report all bugs and issues to Mark Feldman (mailto:lua@ppl-pilot.com))